cisco-en-programmability/ansible-collection-catalystwan/roles/manager_mode/README.md

 Variables expected by this role:

-- `vmanage_instances`: List of vManage instances containing management IP, admin username, and admin password.
+- `manager_instances`: List of Manager instances containing management IP, admin username, and admin password.
 - `vsmart_instances`: List of vSmart controller instances with hostnames.
 - `vbond_instances`: List of vBond controller instances with hostnames.
 - `edge_instances`: Optional list of Edge device instances with hostnames.